|

 horses.

-His wife was Elizabeth Bourchier.
+Cromwell's wife was Elizabeth Bourchier.
 Together they had nine

 children (five sons and four daughters.)

-Oliver's father was Robert Cromwell, a member of Queen
+Oliver Cromwell's father was Robert Cromwell, a member of Queen

 Elizabeth's parliament.
-Oliver's mother was Elizabeth Steward.
+His mother was Elizabeth Steward.

 great-great-grandfather, Morgan Williams, married the sister of

 Thomas Cromwell.
-Thomas was Henry
+Thomas was

 VIII's chief adviser.
 After this marriage, the family took